R: Get articles and show in command line

 We'll do that by defining two variables:

-• api_key for our key
+for our keyapi_endpoint

 In your file, add the following on its own line: